Hotels near Mohave Desert Archers

 Are there extended-stay hotels near Mohave Desert Archers?

-Yes — Home2 Suites by Hilton Kingman (13.96 mi) offers a full kitchen and on-site laundry.
+Yes — Home2 Suites by Hilton Kingman (13.96 mi, from $161/night) is an extended-stay property near Mohave Desert Archers, with full kitchens and on-site laundry.

 Which hotels near Mohave Desert Archers offer free breakfast?

-Which hotels near Mohave Desert Archers offer free parking?
+Which hotels near Mohave Desert Archers have an outdoor pool?

-Which hotels near Mohave Desert Archers have a pool?
+Which hotels near Mohave Desert Archers have an indoor pool?

 Which hotels near Mohave Desert Archers are pet-friendly?